Pinworm infections cause intense itching around the anus, especially at night, often accompanied by visible worms or disturbed sleep.

 Medication alone won’t solve everything without strict hygiene routines:

-- Launder bedding and clothes daily: Use hot water cycles during treatment days.
+- Launder bedding and clothes regularly: Use hot water cycles during the treatment period when possible.

 - Bathe every morning: Showering removes eggs deposited overnight on skin.

-- Keeps fingernails short: Prevents trapping eggs under nails during scratching.
+- Keep fingernails short: This prevents trapping eggs under nails during scratching.

-- Avoid nail-biting and scratching: Reduces spread via hands-to-mouth contact.
+- Avoid nail-biting and scratching: This reduces spread through hand-to-mouth contact.

-- Clean household surfaces regularly: Focus on bathroom fixtures and toys.
+- Clean household surfaces regularly: Focus on bathroom fixtures, toys, bedding, and frequently touched surfaces.

 These steps drastically reduce chances of ongoing transmission within families.